Learn Python — every question, every answer

 return w- AOnly the return type

-- BThe full parameter signature of the wrapped callable✓ Correct answer
+- CThe full parameter signature of the wrapped callable✓ Correct answer

 - DThe function name